bvbgrad/fpq02/README.md

 Developer notes:
 The database structure is based on the models.py module.
-THe database upgrade and downgrade is managed by invoking flask-aLembic.
+The database upgrade and downgrade is managed by invoking flask-aLembic.

+Warning: Init will clear all the data.
-    flask db init  # establish or reset the database migration mechnism flask db migrate "comment"  # scan the models.py module for any changes flask db upgrade  # apply the changes to the database model
+    flask db init  # establish or reset the database migration mechnism Use these commands for normal data structure evolution flask db migrate -m "comment"  # scan the models.py module for any logical database model changes flask db upgrade            # apply the logical database model changes to the pyhsical database flask db downgrade          # undo the last changes to the physical database model